 And then there’s H-O-M-E-S-C-H-O-O-L-I-N-G. Oh, my, freakin’ ….
 Grrrr ….
 The logistics.
 The big picture.
 The small details.
 And the reality that like it or not, you are now sort of, kind of, like your kid’s teacher, but you’re sort of, kind of, not because you’re Mama (or Dad) and your role is so much bigger than that.

 Like you also have to deal with the fact that your house is down to the last two rolls of toilet paper–and an empty roll is still on the holder because no one bothered to replace it.

 And you feel so alone.
-And tired.
+So, so tired.
 And vulnerable.

 But homeschooling and feeling overwhelmed, stressed out, lost, unsure about handling it all, insecure about what you are doing or how long you can manage to continue are a big, messy package deal.
 If you haven’t cried, had doubts, or felt anxious or overwhelmed by the end of the first minute, hour, day, or week(s) of homeschooling, I’d seriously wonder what’s in your coffee–especially taking on all of this in the middle of a global crisis.

 If homeschooling has you in tears, you’re not alone, Mama.
 But trust me, it gets easier.
 Really, it does.
 If you’re not convinced, you’ve got to read Stop Trying to Homeschool.

 If you’ve read my Stay Sane While You Homeschool post, you already know that homeschooling was really, really tough for me when I started on the journey, but I eventually fell in love with homeschooling–so much so, that my once upon a time “I will never, ever, EVER homeschool my kids” attitude turned into “I will never, ever, EVER NOT homeschool my kids.

 Own those tears.
 Real superheros cry.
 What you doing for your children, your family, and for yourself right now takes superhero strength.